stm32duino/wiki_contrib/_dev/How-to-debug.md

 ## 3 - Debugging Arduino Code

 First, make sure your board can work with STLink.
-The debugger support is currently fully tested with the board supported by the STM32Core (Full list on [boards available section](https://github.com/stm32duino/Arduino_Core_STM32#boards-available)).
+The debugger support is currently fully tested with the board supported by the STM32Core (Full list on [Supported boards section](../#supported-boards)).

 ### 3.1 Software requirements